 Inspiring women from Barcelona you need to know:

 - Mercè Rodoreda: One of the most influential Catalan authors of the postwar period.
 Her novel The Time of the Doves follows the life of a young woman as she faces the hardships of war and discovers her own inner freedom.

-- Montserrat Caballé: One of the most famous Spanish voices of all times, Montserrat Caballé rose to international fame when she performed alongside Freddie Mercury in 1987 to record a song for the 1992 Barcelona Olympic Games.
+- Montserrat Caballé: One of the most famous Spanish voices of all time.
+Montserrat Caballé rose to international fame when she performed alongside Freddie Mercury in 1987.
+They recorded a song for the 1992 Barcelona Olympic Games.

 - Isabel Coixet: One of the most prolific Spanish film directors of modern times.
 She has won numerous Goya Awards with her films My Life Without Me, The Secret Life of Words, and The Bookshop.

 - Alicia de Larrocha: She was an outstanding pianist and the first Spanish artist to win the International Music Council/UNESCO Prize.
 She started performing at the age of five and only retired from performing when she was 80 years old.